How large language models like GPT-4 can be used to create even more advanced virtual agents

 We are also working to create a content synchronization feature that will automatically update a virtual agent's information when changes are made to the original content source.
 This is critical for ensuring that the virtual agent always has the most current information, and it also helps to solve the challenge of scaling by making it easier to keep information up-to-date.

-This is all made possible by our work in developing algorithms that quickly process webpages and information sources.
-As a result, our conversational AI platform is uniquely equipped to connect LLMs to the right data, making them highly effective for enterprise use cases.
+This is made possible by our expertise in developing algorithms that rapidly process webpages and information sources.
+As a result, our conversational AI platform is uniquely designed to connect LLMs with the right data, ensuring exceptional performance for enterprise use cases.

 In addition to the above, we will also be adding a number of other features, including using LLMs to automate the creation of training data.